 There are two types of scenarios that we tend to use: standalone scenarios and branching scenarios.

-In both cases, the best scenarios replicate actual decision points learners will experience in real life.
+Both with standalone and branching types, the best scenarios replicate actual decision points learners will experience in real life.

 - Scenarios or characters that aren’t relevant (“That’s not me”)